Basketball Program

 • Camp / Tour costs may be applied for certain activities throughout the program year and will be communicated well ahead of the event.
 These are generally costed at $100-$150 per day and include transport, accommodation and the majority of meal costs, as well as any entry fees associated with tournaments or performance elements of the camp / tour.

-• Eligible athletes who are selected to represent the Academy at the Regional Academy Games in Tamworth in April 2025 will be required to pay a Games levy of between $350 and $400 (subject to sport requirements), which will be invoiced separately to the above Athlete Scholarship Levy.
+• Eligible athletes who are selected to represent the Academy at the Regional Academy Games in Tamworth in April 2026 will be required to pay a Games levy of $450, which will be invoiced separately to the above Athlete Scholarship Levy.

 • Tournaments held locally (where the Academy does not provide Accommodation) may attract a nominal fee of between $10 and $50 depending on the sport requirements, and are used to assist in covering the tournament entry, venue hire and any transport costs.